 The primary method for treatment of poorly fitting dentures is to do a laboratory-processed reline.
-Relining a denture base provides acrylic replacement in areas of change that has occurred since initial fabrication.
+Relining a denture base provides acrylic replacement in areas of change that have occurred since initial fabrication.

-Most patients feel that standard upper dentures allows for adequate function.
-However, the standard dentures in the lower jaw usually has many functional shortfalls in regard to use.
+Most patients feel that standard upper dentures allow for adequate function.
+However, the standard dentures in the lower jaw usually have many functional shortfalls in regard to use.
 Placing two small dental implants in the front part of the lower jaw can provide retention and stability that most patients find life changing.